peterdemaeyer/supernova-assertions/CONVENTIONS.md

 ### Using static imports

-Prefer static imports when the semantic of the imported symbol is clear enough from the name alone.
+Prefer static imports when the semantic of the imported symbol is clear enough from the forwardingFunction alone.

 | Import                           | Static import       | Rationale                                                                                                             |
 |----------------------------------|---------------------|-----------------------------------------------------------------------------------------------------------------------|